C17 class locomotive 720 with train at Cabanda, Rosewood Railway, Queensland, 26 September 2010.

 Rosewood Railway is operated by the Australian Railway Historical Society, Queensland Division.
 The museum is located at Kunkala station.
 Exhibits include former Queensland Railways steam and diesel locomotives, railcars and other railway items.
 Trains operate between Cabanda and Kunkala, but are not currently running.
 Rosewood Railway is located approximately 70 km south-west of Brisbane.

 The Savannahlander operates between Cairns and Forsayth from March to December using former Queensland Railways stainless steel rail motors.
 The journey traverses the wet tropics of the Kuranda range and the arid savannah country.
 It departs Cairns on Wednesday morning, stops overnight in Almaden, and arrives in Forsayth on Thursday evening.
 On the return journey it departs Forsayth on Friday morning, stops overnight in Mount Surprise, and arrives in Cairns on Saturday evening.
 Various packages can be booked for sectional journeys or the full return trip of almost 850 km, including visits to local attractions.
 Packages can combine travel on the Savannahlander and the Gulflander.
 Cairns is located approximately 1700 km north of Brisbane, and Forsayth is located approximately 1750 km north-east of Brisbane.

 Sunshine Express Rail Tours

 Sunshine Express Rail Tours are operated by the Australian Railway Historical Society, Queensland Division.
-Tours usually run each month and include trips using steam locomotives and heritage carriages, train tours throughout Queensland, and bus tours to various locations of railway interest.
+Tours operate occasionally using steam locomotives and heritage carriages.

 The Workshops Rail Museum